fivetran/terraform-provider-fivetran/docs/resources/connector.md

 ### Optional

 - `auth` - The connector authorization settings.
 Can be used to authorize a connector using your external client credentials.
 The format is specific for each connector. (see [below for nested schema](#nestedblock--auth))
+- `daily_sync_time` - Defines the sync start time when the sync frequency is already set or being set by the current request to 1440.
+It can be specified in one hour increments starting from 00:00 to 23:00.
+If not specified, we will use the baseline sync start time.
+This parameter has no effect on the 0 to 60 minutes offset used to determine the actual sync start time.
 - `run_setup_tests` - Specifies whether the setup tests should be run automatically.
 - `trust_certificates` - Specifies whether we should trust the certificate automatically.
 Applicable only for database connectors.
 - `trust_fingerprints` - Specifies whether we should trust the SSH fingerprint automatically.
 Applicable only for database connectors.